 It brings him back to the centrality of planning, the early lesson that he picked up.
 He believes that senior management has to walk the talk in creating a process-oriented organisation.
 "We need to create adequate infrastructure to make our journey simple.
 On this journey of continuous improvement, as people and as an organisation, every day we need to strive to live a life that is better planned."

-"We need to be dispassionate, to walk that distance from an instinctive to an informed organisation"
+"We need to be

-ROUND UP
+that distance from an

 Anil is Thermax's information technology chief

 nil Nadkarni took over as Chief Information Officer (CIO) of Thermax.